Mandatory Sentences, Uniformity, and Consistency

 In 2010, the Sentencing Commission of the Administrative Office of the U.S. Courts noted that federal sentencing requirements often punish defendants more harshly for crimes that threaten potential violence than for crimes that conclude in actual violence.
-Other studies have noted the high disparity in severe mandatory sentences for crimes likely to be committed by minorities with those of whites.
+Other studies have noted the high disparity in severe mandatory sentences for crimes likely to be committed by minorities.
 Disparities like these sparked public outcry, and ultimately led to President Obama's signing of the Fair Sentencing Act of 2010.

 Mandatory sentencing laws are no longer just an academic topic if you're being investigated for a crime.
 Mandatory sentencing guidelines typically still allow potential adjustments and departures that an experienced criminal defense attorney can find and secure.
 If you've been arrested and charged with a federal or a state crime, you should contact a local criminal defense attorney to better understand your situation.